| |

 One of the less impressive titanium uses is for the manufacturing of small work tools.
 It was first tried in Soviet Union in the beginning of 1980s when the government ordered development of light and convenient work tools to ease load on the workers.
 Soviet titanium giant VSMPO manufactured in that times

-titanium hammers,
+titanium hammers

 shovels, titanium axes and wrenches.
 Later Japanese and US manufacturers of work tools started to use titanium.
 Many tool manufacturers routinely use